Introduction

 To ensure your door opening is level and plumb, follow these steps:

 - Adjust with Shims: Insert shims between the framing and wall studs to make necessary adjustments.
-Trim any excess shim material with a utility knife.
+Trim excess shim material with a utility knife.

 Advanced Techniques for Ensuring Level and Plumb